Field Ants in Knoxville TN

 Field ants get their name for their preference of nesting out in the open and are found throughout the Knoxville area.
 Constructing large mounds in lawns, playgrounds, and parks, field ants nest in close proximity to humans.
 With mounds reaching up to three or four feet wide and up to two feet tall, they can affect grass growth and landscapes.
 Not known for entering homes, most field ants cause issues for homeowners when they nest near masonry walls and concrete sidewalks, destroying the appearance of lawns and can make mowing difficult.

 Field Ant Habitat

-Field ant colonies can survive for ten years or more and each colony contains a queen that lays all the eggs.
-These ants nest in soil or decayed logs, and are sometimes referred to as “thatching” or “mound” ants because some species construct their nests from small twigs, grass stems, leaves, and pine or fir needles.
-Field ants usually nest near rocks, trees, sidewalks, fences and foundations of structures.
-Unlike many ant pests species, these ants do not come indoors for food.
+Sometimes referred to as “thatching” or “mound” ants, field ants nest in soil or decayed logs.
+Nests are composed of small twigs, grass stems, leaves, or pine needles.
+Shrubs, rocks, trees, sidewalks, fences, and foundations of structures are all popular locations for nesting sites.
+Unlike most ant pests, field ants do not forage indoors for food.
 They feed exclusively on outdoor food resources, such as live and dead insects and the honeydew produced by aphids.